memfault/interrupt/_posts/2024-01-18-ncs-github-actions.md

 Recently we ran through a re-vamp of our CI builds targeting the Nordic nRF-Connect SDK, and I wanted to share some of the things we learned along the way!
-This article walks through of setting up a GitHub Actions workflow for building nRF-Connect SDK projects.
+This article walks through setting up a GitHub Actions workflow for building nRF-Connect SDK projects.

 <!-- excerpt end -->